mdkamran04/LangGraph-ChatBot/README.md

 1. **Initialization:** The user creates a new session or selects an existing one via `Sidebar`.
 2. **Input:** User types a message.
 The frontend optimistically updates the UI and sends a request to the backend.
-3. **State Loading:** The backend retrieves the conversation history from SQLite for the active `sessionId`.
+3. **State Loading:** The backend retrieves the conversation history from Supabase for the active `sessionId`.
 4. **Graph Execution:**
 * The `StateGraph` is initialized with the retrieved history.
 * The user's new message is injected into the state.